akuryan/vsts.extensions/AzureCostsSaver/README.md

 If Downscale parameter is set to No - then script will read tags and restore resource sizes for SQL databases and will start deprovisioned VMs.

+SQL databases sizes tags are stored on SQL server resource, as they tend to dissappear on SQL database resource.

 ## Issues

 1. Script will silently fail if you try to run upscaling before downscaling